 Workshops and Special Programs

-Following is a schedule of workshops open to all students.
-Select the session you would like to attend, and stop by Career Services, call 375-2303 or e-mail (email@example.com) to reserve your space.
-Although prior registration is preferred, unless noted, walk-ins are always welcome.
+Our workshop schedule for Fall 2020 TBA.
+Many sessions likely will be remote in nature, via Zoom.
+Select the session you would like to attend, and contact Career Services, 375-2303, email@example.com, to reserve your space.
+Advance registration for all Zoom sessions is required, so that a meeting link can be provided.
+For in-person workshops, although prior registration is preferred, unless noted, walk-ins are always welcome.
 Students should always feel welcome to bring food if workshops are scheduled at meal times.

 Most of the topics previously covered by Career Services through workshops are now presented through targeted group and class presentations.
 All of these topics are also available in short instructional videos at this link: http://www.roanoke.edu/inside/a-z_index/career_services/students/job_search.
 We are happy to present topics to groups or classes upon request.
 Contact Career Services.

 What are Career Nights, and Why Should I Attend?
 Career Nights are programs scheduled for some of our alumni chapter cities, based on interest as indicated by students.
 They are held at times when students are not in classes on campus, such as Fall Break and Semester Break.
 These events are excellent networking opportunities for summer, part-time, and/or full-time jobs and for internships.
 The question we attempt to answer with the Career Night programs is "If I want to live and work in (city), what can I realistically expect?"